14 Common Small Business Startup Costs

 You don’t need to hire an in-house attorney, either, but expert legal advice can save you from making major legal mistakes like failing to trademark your logo or developing relationships with vendors without a contract in place.

-And with the help of good business accounting software, you can take care of some bookkeeping yourself, such as processing and managing payroll, creating and tracking invoices, and managing all your banking transactions.
-Just leave taxes and their many complications to your accountant.
+And with the help of good business accounting software, you can take care of some bookkeeping yourself, such as processing and managing payroll, creating and tracking invoices, and managing your business bank account.

 According to SCORE, all told, the majority of small business owners spend between $1,000 and $5,000 per year on administration tasks, including accounting and legal fees.
 But as a startup—and by taking advantage of those cost-cutting tactics we mentioned—you’ll probably err on the lower end of that spectrum.

 Just like you protect your health, your home, and your car with insurance, your business needs protection, too.
-There are many different kinds of startup insurance, from protection from angry customers that decide to sue or disaster insurance for a catastrophic kitchen fire that shuts down your restaurant for weeks.
+There are many different kinds of business insurance, from protection from angry customers that decide to sue, to disaster insurance for a catastrophic kitchen fire that shuts down your restaurant for weeks.

-Ultimately, the types of insurance your startup needs is entirely dependent on your business, your industry, the number of employees, and lots of other risk factors, so costs are variable, too.
+The type of insurance your startup needs is entirely dependent on your business, industry, number of employees, and other risk factors, so costs are variable.
 For instance, a sole proprietor running an online business has far fewer insurance requirements than a construction company with several employees does.

-But here’s some context: In a recent study, Insureon found that the average small business insurance cost is $1,281 per year.
+But here’s some context: In a recent study, Insureon found that the average small business spends about $1,281 per year on all types of insurance.
 Bakke also says that, typically, startup insurance costs can range anywhere from $500 to $3,000 per year.

 Again, every startup requires different types of insurance.
 However, there are a few essential forms of insurance you should look into to protect yourself, and policy costs vary according to several different factors:

-Unfortunately, when you’re planning your budget, it’s nearly impossible to assign a dollar amount or percentage of your budget to allocate toward taxes—the amount you pay depends on your revenue (which, as you know, is also impossible to predict), your deductible expenses, and your business entity.
+When you’re planning your budget, it’s nearly impossible to assign a dollar amount or percentage of your budget to allocate toward business taxes—the amount you pay depends on your revenue (which, as you know, is also impossible to predict), your deductible expenses, and your business entity.

 But know that you can often save money by working with a CPA, since they’ll be able to figure out what exactly you can deduct so that you pay as little as possible.
 Working with a professional accountant can save you time, too, which is money in and of itself.

-Not every new entrepreneur needs to factor in travel costs.
+Not every new entrepreneur needs to factor travel into their business startup costs.
 But if you have a consulting business or you visit your customers directly, you will be traveling a lot, so you need to remember how quickly those costs add up.
 Factor in the price of airfare, gas money, and train tickets, in addition to accommodation and food costs for your employees, if relevant.

 Service-based businesses can probably stop reading here.
 But if you’re in retail, you might be shipping products to customers—if so, you’ll need to factor shipping into your startup costs, including packing materials and postage.
 Depending on what you’re sending, these costs can reach into the thousands of dollars.

-However, services like Stamps.com considerably ease the burden of shipping costs (and logistics) on small business owners—with this service in particular, you can print out their own postage without having to buy a costly postage meter.
+However, services like Stamps.com considerably ease the burden of shipping costs on small business owners.
+With this service in particular, you can print out their own postage without having to buy a costly postage meter.
 Bakke also recommends ordering free shipping boxes from your shipping service of choice.

 That said, there are some costs that you shouldn’t skimp on.
 Don’t buy poor-quality equipment just because it’s cheaper—you’ll lose time and money in the long run making repairs and eventually buying new equipment.
 Hire a legal or accounting expert if you’re in over your head.
 And make sure your website and advertising campaigns are professional-looking and effective.

-But even with these cost-cutting methods, very few small business owners can fund their business startup costs all on their own.
-If you’ve put together an estimate of your startup costs and are feeling panicked, know that there are plenty of resources to help you figure out startup financing.
+If you’ve put together an estimate of your business startup costs and are feeling panicked, know that there are plenty of resources to help you find startup financing.

-It’s likely that your initial funding will come from a combination of debt and equity financing, but keep in mind that debt financing options—aka, small business loans—are fairly limited for brand-new businesses.
-Most lenders only feel comfortable offering loans to established businesses with hard evidence of profitability, which most startups simply don’t have yet!
+It’s likely that your initial funding will come from a combination of debt and equity financing.
+But keep in mind that debt financing options—aka, small business loans—are fairly limited for brand-new businesses.
+Most lenders only feel comfortable offering loans to established businesses with hard evidence of profitability, as well as healthy credit, which most startups simply don’t have yet.

 Just make absolutely sure you’re not maxing out your credit card, or charging more than you can repay.
 Both can do serious damage to your credit score, which might hurt your chances at securing a small business loan down the line.

-Financing is one of the most stressful parts of entrepreneurship, we know.
-But being realistic about how much money you need, and accurately estimating your business startup costs, will go a long way toward getting your company up and running.
+Planning your business budget is one of the most stressful parts of entrepreneurship, we know.
+But being realistic about estimating your business startup costs—and how much money you may need to borrow right away—will go a long way toward getting your company up and running.